-Red Indicator: If the button is red it indicates that there are tax rates missing from at least one line item within the settlement.
+Red Taxes indicator: If the button is red it indicates that there are tax rates missing from at least one line item within the settlement.
 Once each line has a tax rate applied the indicator box will go blue.

 Here is an example of a settlement with all tax codes and account codes assigned.

 Hint: If you have an expense line and have applied an Income related tax rate or vice versa an income line and have assigned an Expense related tax rate – The accounting system will will not accept this.